cucumber/screenplay.js/README.md

 })
 ```

+The `await interaction(...)` calls will load the interation implementation from one of the two directories based on
-This will load the appropriate interations based on the value of the `CUCUMBER_SCREENPLAY_INTERACTIONS` environment variable.
+the value of the `CUCUMBER_SCREENPLAY_INTERACTIONS` environment variable.

-If you're using this technique, you also need to adapt your step definitions to reference interactions from the *world* (`this`):
+If you're using this technique, you also need to adapt your step definitions to reference interactions from the
+*world* (`this`):

 ```typescript
 When('{actor} shouts {string}', async function (this: World, actor: Actor, message: string) {